Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-flickerless-flame/notes.md

 IN CONCLUSION.
 Chiefclouds + "Firebird blaming" gone, some simpler language, main three stories streamlined one step further.

+**General**: Can I really ILLUSTRATE the fact that energy heats up stuff by making its particles vibrate faster?
+* Can I use the firebirds as a metaphor?
+* Can I use some magical property of the entire forest as a metaphor? => For example, Tresmo is a representation of the entire forest.
+When individual trees start _shaking/falling/vibrating_, the entire forest heats up. => YES, THIS IS WHY FIRES SUDDENLY START OR EXTINGUISH.
+It has to do with trees shaking throughout the forest, heating up the entire thing.
+Though having Tresmo comment about feeling hotter when more trees are falling is also crucial here.

 **General:** rewrite to have it make sense that "mostly tusk-wearing characters (includes Prebuha??) settle around Tresmo and become the Trusks"?
 But they should also be a MONARCHY somehow, so does Prebuha actually change her mind and say "giving everyone equal voice doesn't work, I'm grabbing total leadership as monarch myself"??

 **General:** It's called _Forest of the Fallen_ because so many tiny fires have been here before, causing thunderstrikes and fallen trees.
 These created natural _firebreaks_.
 Mention this specifically!
 There are many spots of ash, spots already plucked bare, and the fires automatically end when they go there? => Yes, this can remove any wishy-washy explanation about Alix being around or gaps in firewall or whatever.